 While this offers many benefits to businesses and their employees, it also makes traditional data security measures obsolete.
-Old concepts of access control via endpoints and passwords fall short in remote environments, relying on the physical presence of an employee in the office with a set of pre-secured devices.
+Old concepts of access control via endpoints and passwords fall short in remote environments because they rely on an employee's physical presence in the office with a set of pre-secured devices.

 Triofox simplifies remote access to your Windows file servers by providing a clean, secure interface for your remote workers.
-It does not remove files or data from your file server.
+The program does not remove files or data from your file server.
 Instead, it implements a robust, secure remote access policy that allows your employees to securely access the resources they need.
-With Triofox, you enjoy a secure solution combined with the ease of use of cloud mobility.
+With Triofox, you'll enjoy a secure solution combined with the ease of use of cloud mobility.

 Triofox provides secure remote access and file sharing, disaster recovery and recovery for on-premises file servers with easy cloud migration to private cloud storage.
 It's the true cloud file server solution you have been looking for!